-Meet Jay R. Lieberman, MD, professor and chair, Department of Orthopaedic Surgery, Keck School of Medicine of USC and director of the Institute of Orthopaedics, Keck Medical Center of USC.
+Meet Jay R. Lieberman, MD, chair and professor of orthopaedic surgery at the Keck School of Medicine of USC and chief of orthopaedic surgery service at Keck Medical Center of USC.

 He loves sports.

 “Growing up, I was always interested in sports.
-I played baseball and football in the street when I was a kid.
-I played basketball in high school, and I still play basketball.
+I played baseball and football in the street when I was a kid, and I played basketball in high school.
+In fact, I still play basketball.
 I have been to seven Final Fours, the Super Bowl and multiple World Series.
 I enjoy the excitement, the competitiveness and the teamwork involved in sports.
 I enjoy attending these events with my family.”

 He was going to be a history professor.